Sea tractor: Books, TV, movies, and games

-Sea tractors have been featured on the famous child's TV Show Teletubbies.
+Sea tractors have been featured on the children's show Teletubbies.

 The Burgh Island sea tractor also appears as the method of transport between the mainland and the island in the 1941 Agatha Christie novel Evil Under the Sun.
 As a result, it also appears in the "Evil Under the Sun" (2001) episode of ITV's Agatha Christie's Poirot TV series, and features prominently in the 2007 adventure game Agatha Christie: Evil Under the Sun, both of which were adapted from the novel.
 In the game, the player can use a phone on the beach to summon the tractor to transport Poirot from the island to the village on the mainland.

 The second Burgh Island sea tractor features in the 1965 Dave Clark Five film Catch Us If You Can (1965).

 The Burgh Island sea tractor appears in the 1994 episode of the TV series Lovejoy "Somewhere: Over the Rainbow?" (episode 66 of 73).

 The third episode of the first series of the British pre-school television programme Milkshake Monkey features a sea tractor.